Hiring Foreign Workers

 Foreign workers are often eager to apply for many types of jobs in the U.S. economy, and when they have legal permission to work here, they can play a strong role in their employers’ companies.
 However, hiring illegal workers can create significant civil and criminal liability for employers.

-At the immigration law firm of Yeager & Etkind — with offices in Rockville, Maryland; Washington, D.C.; and Arlington and McLean, Virginia — we help employers comply with immigration laws that apply to hiring foreign workers.
+At the immigration law firm of Yeager & Etkind — with offices in Rockville, Maryland and Washington, D.C.; — we help employers comply with immigration laws that apply to hiring foreign workers.
 Contact us to consult an experienced immigration attorney.

 Helping Businesses Comply With Immigration Regulations